All Episodes

 Well, I think it should be some university should get funded or some cryptozoological society that has a board of scientists.

-i'm hoping that you know people will notice those kinds of organizations and
+And I'm hoping that people will notice those kinds of organizations and give some funding and give some scientific backing to it.

 Find or declare as not real Bigfoot.